+Clinicians

-Clinicians In the communication process, clinicians often assume a facilitating and guiding role, and: Provide information on disease prognosis, treatment options available, benefits and risks, as well as related medical evidence, including end-of- life scenarios; Facilitate the patient to express his/her values and preferences for treatment with good communication skills using a patient-centered approach and empower patient autonomy; Encourage the family to listen to the patient's concerns and elicit views from family members; and Resolve disagreement and deal with emotional responses as necessary and work towards a consensus for an agreed care plan.
-Patient The patient takes a central role in the discussion.
+- Provide information on disease prognosis, treatment options available, benefits and risks, as well as related medical evidence, including end-oflife scenarios; - Facilitate the patient to express his/her values and preferences for treatment with good communication skills using a patient-centered approach and empower patient autonomy; - Encourage the family to listen to the patient's concerns and elicit views from family members; and - Resolve disagreement and deal with emotional responses as necessary and work towards a consensus for an agreed care plan.

+Patient

+• The patient takes a central role in the discussion.
 He/she can express his/her views, values and needs to the medical team and the family.
+Healthcare workers will assist if difficulties arise.

+- Scope of views expressed can include expectation for medical and personal care, expected roles of healthcare workers and the family.
+The patient can also refuse specified LST in the end stage, including cardiopulmonary resuscitation. - As for paediatric patients, they are encouraged to participate in the discussion.
+However, the extent of participation depends on their mental capacity.
+There is currently no international standard on the age requirement, but a minor cannot sign an AD.

+Family

-Healthcare worker will assist if difficulties arise.
-Scope of views expressed can include expectation for medical and personal care expected roles of healthcare workers and the family.
-The patient can also refuse specified LST in the end stage, including cardiopulmonary resuscitation.
-As for paediatric patients, they are encouraged to participate in the discussion However, the extent of participation depends on their mental capacity.
-There is currently no international standard on the age requirement, but a minor canno sign an AD.
-Family In traditional Chinese culture, family factors and views of family members are important considerations.
-Depending on circumstances, family members may assume the following roles: Understand the wish of the patient, who is mentally competent and take up the expected role in the future care plan; If the patient is mentally incompetent, give input on the patient's prior wish or preference to the medical team, who would work out a care plan with the family by consensus building based on the best interests of the patient; and Parents of a minor can communicate with the medical team and arrive at a consensus, taking into consideration all the aspects stated above Family support is important to the patient.
+In traditional Chinese culture, family factors and views of family members are important considerations.

+- > Understand the wish of the patient, who is mentally competent and take up the expected role in the future care plan; - > If the patient is mentally incompetent, give input on the patient's prior wish or preference to the medical team, who would work out a care plan with the family by consensus building based on the best interests of the patient; and - Parents of a minor can communicate with the medical team and arrive at a consensus, taking into consideration all the aspects stated above. - Family support is important to the patient.
 We understand that the family may be under stress.
 Should they need assistance, healthcare workers are ready to help.